Mortgage

 Homeownership expenses that aren’t deductible include:

-If the deductions you qualify for as a homeowner are higher than the standard deduction amount tied to your tax filing status, then it may make more sense for you to itemize your deductions — otherwise, the standard deduction may work in your favor.
+If the deductions for which you qualify as a homeowner are higher than the standard deduction, then it may make more sense for you to itemize your deductions.
+Otherwise, the standard deduction may work in your favor.
 Consult your tax professional for specific guidance.

 The mortgage interest deduction — one of the main tax benefits for homeowners — allows you to deduct the interest you pay on a mortgage used to buy, build or improve your main home or second home.